For your reference, below is a list of the articles in this series:

 BIOS and Master Boot Record

-When you powered on a physical Linux machine, usually a particular component, i.e. the power supply, will supply power to other hardware components, i.e. motherboard, CPU, hard disks, SSD, graphics processors, etc.
+When you powered on a physical machine, i.e. your desktop or a server, usually the power supply will supply electric power to hardware components, i.e. motherboard, CPU, hard disks, SSD, graphics processors, etc.

-BIOS can only communicate to a few devices used for booting because it does not contain many drivers discover all devices.
+BIOS can only communicate to a few devices because it does not contain many drivers.
 It starts out by scanning the PCIs and PCI buses to detect all the devices attached to them.
 If the devices present are different from when the system was last booted, the new devices are configured.

 Up to this stage, the machine does not access any mass storage media.
 Therefore, information on the date, time, and important peripherals are loaded from the CMOS - a battery-backed chip inside computer that stores information.